panamant/td-spacings/README.md

 # Spacings
-Sass Spacing - Margin and padding utility classes to modify an element’s appearance.
+Spacings - Margin and padding utility classes to modify an element’s appearance.